-A bedtime routine Creating a "bedtime" routine, such as switching the phone to silent, putting it away 30 minutes before bed, taking a bath, having a hot drink and dimming the lights can all help calm the mind and prepare it for sleep.
-Sticking to a similar routine every night signals to the body that it is time for bed and helps it switch off so try to get your child into the habit of doing the same things before bed and going to sleep at a similar time (especially on week nights).
-Encourage them to keep a notebook where any worries or important things to do the next day can be jotted down.
-This prevents the mind turning over once the lights go out and fretting about forgetting things thus preventing sleep.
+A bedtime routine Creating a "bedtime" routine, such as switching the phone to silent, putting it away, taking a bath, having a hot drink and dimming the lights can all help calm the mind and prepare it for sleep.
+Sticking to a similar routine every night signals to the body that it is time for bed and helps it switch off, so try to get your teen into the habit of doing the same things before bed and going to sleep at a similar time (especially on weeknights, but even at the weekend too).
+A little calm time before bed means avoiding stimulation.
+Studies should be packed away, no exciting films or video games, no high tempo music or bright lights.
+If they're prone to worrying, keeping a notebook where any niggling thoughts or important things to do the next day can be jotted down.
+This will help stop them worrying about forgetting things and can help prevent the mind turning over once the lights go out.
 If they share a room, curtaining off their sleeping area helps give them some personal space.
-Avoid lie-ins At the other end of the day, try to set a routine so they get up at a similar time each morning and, hard though it may be, try to limit lie-ins at the weekend to just an extra hour or so in bed.
-Long lie-ins disrupt their sleeping rhythm, making it harder for them to go to sleep at an appropriate time on Sunday night and consequently, making it harder for them to wake up on time on Monday mornings.
-Where possible, bedtimes and get-up times should be similar from one day to the next allowing the body to synch to a regular cycle.
-Make plans for weekend mornings so they have a reason to get up if there aren't activities they can do through school or if they aren't inclined to organise anything themselves.